nathj07/c-pod/README.md

 Supported CentOS Versions
 -------------------------

-ONE point release of each Major Release of CentOS is supported at any given time Currently we have Centos 5.9 and Centos 6.4
+ONE point release of each major release of CentOS is supported at any given time.
+Currently these are Centos 5.9 and Centos 6.4

 Naming Conventions for YUM repos
 --------------------------------